Adaptive procedures for directional false discovery rate control: Directional control with data masking: ZDIRECT

 or

 By the continuity of $F_{i,0}$, each $u_i$ is uniformly distributed when $\theta_i = 0$.
 Suppose we are in an error-prone scenario where all $\theta_i$'s are either exactly or very close to zero, so that all $u_i$'s stochastically behave much like uniform random variables.
 For a given $i \in \cM_t$, the event $\{u_i \in (0, 0.25] \}$ and $\{u_i \in (0.25, 0.5] \}$ should be approximately equally likely, so the set size $|\{i: i \in \cM_t \text{ and } u_i \in (0.25, 0.5]\}|$ is a reasonable estimate of the number of false discoveries by way of \eqref{FD1}.
 Analogously, $|\{i: i \in \cM_t \text{ and } u_i \in [0.5, 0.75)\}|$ serves as an estimate of the number of false discoveries by way of \eqref{FD2}.
-As such, $|\mathcal{A}_t|$ makes sense as an estimate of the number of false discoveries in $\mathcal{R}_t$, where the additive ``1" in the numerator of $\FDRdirhat (t) $ is a theoretical adjustment factor to make it conservative enough.
-In fact, this shares much the spirit of how the FDR estimate for the knockoff filter \citep{barber2015controlling} can also be used as an $\FDRdir$ estimate if sign declarations are augmented \citep{barber2019knockoff}.
+As such, $|\mathcal{A}_t|$ makes sense as an estimate of the number of false discoveries in $\mathcal{R}_t$, where the additive ``1'' in the numerator of $\FDRdirhat (t) $ is a theoretical adjustment factor to make it conservative enough.
+In fact, this concept is akin to how the FDR estimate for the \emph{knockoff filter} for variable selection in linear regressions \citep{barber2015controlling} can also serve as an $\FDRdir$ estimate when sign declarations are augmented \citep{barber2019knockoff}.

-However, our methodology for updating $\cM_t$ described next is considerably different from existing data masking algorithms, as it doesn't harness any external covariate information given that $z_1, \dots, z_m$ are the only available data for our problem.
-This is actually more challenging from the perspective of boosting power, but our simulations in \secref{simul} show that the power of ZDIRECT is still competitive against other existing methods for $\FDRdir$ control.
+However, our specific methodology for updating $\cM_t$, as described next, considerably differs from existing data masking algorithms.
+Notably, we rely solely on $z_1, \dots, z_m$ as the available data for our problem, without harnessing external covariate information.
+This poses a greater challenge for boosting power, but our simulations in \secref{simul} demonstrate that ZDIRECT remains competitive in terms of power for $\FDRdir$ control when compared to other existing methods.